lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 #### Command Filtering

-Fitering the incoming command is the key role of the Passthrough module.
+Filtering the incoming command is the key role of the Passthrough module.

 ![Command Filtering logic in Passthrough mode](passthrough-filter.svg)